 I have currently been averaging a business statement a day, and I am unsure whether that is a habit that will be unduly encouraged by you or by others, Mr Speaker.
 However, in the normal course of events, if there were some major development in our relationship with the European Union, a statement would be made by the appropriate person: either the Secretary of State for Exiting the European Union or the Prime Minister himself.

 It is now clear that, instead of dying in a ditch, the Prime Minister has ditched the ditch.
-Is the Leader of the House aware of the problems that are going to be caused in many communities by having an election as late as 12 December in terms of dark evenings and short hours—
+Is the Leader of the House aware of the problems will be caused in many communities by having an election as late as 12 December in terms of dark evenings and short hours—

 Order.
 I do not wish to be unkind or discourteous to the hon.
 Gentleman in any way but, with the very greatest of respect, that is a matter to be treated of in the debate on the motion on Monday, upon which I feel confident that the hon.
 Gentleman will wish to expatiate to convey those concerns to the House.
 Would he mind that?
 I actually think it is best for Monday.
 I genuinely do.